bcgov/common-service-showcase/collections/_overview/icon_test.md

   path: /assets/images/laptop-code.svg
   alt: test
 ---
-Test capabilities on a pre-built app
+Test our services on a hosted instance or showcase app